-In my collection I have taken up the sporty aspects, but in combination with other clothes they become even business-like.
-Maybe not necessarily in bank or on stock exchange but with an easy, plain blouse, you can match it with this skirt or this culotte and wear it at the office.
+In my collection I have taken up the sporty aspects, but in combination with other clothes, they become even business-like.
+Maybe not necessarily in a bank or on a stock exchange but with an easy, plain blouse, you can match it with this skirt or this culotte and wear it at the office.

 Or the dress shirts, they look extravagant to long, narrow trousers, but smartly.

-I have used materials for my collection like fake neopren, faux leather, coated PVC and polyester.
-I like this material, because it has a certain haptics and this spezial drop.
+I have used materials for my collection like fake neoprene, faux leather, coated PVC and polyester.
+I like this material because it has certain haptics and this special drop.
 They look actually stiff and firm, but they are pleasant to wear and very easy – to care for.

-But what does happen with these material that are not compostable, not eco friendly , not green?????
+But what does happen with this material that is not compostable, not eco-friendly, not green?????